Best Security Systems Without Monitoring in 2024

 Equipment

-Despite the fact that SimpliSafe offers affordable equipment packages, the equipment in those packages is well built.
-The outdoor camera, for example, is rated IP65, which means it’s dust-tight and can withstand water droplets.
+Affordable equipment isn’t the same thing as cheap equipment.
+All of SimpliSafe’s devices are solid and well-built.
+Take the outdoor camera, for example.
+It’s rated IP65, which means it’s dust-tight and can withstand water droplets.
 As we note in our SimpliSafe Outdoor Camera review, It’s also capable of withstanding temperatures up to 20 degrees below zero Fahrenheit.
-That might not protect you in the Upper Peninsula of Michigan, but most homeowners never have to deal with temperatures lower than that.
+That might not protect you in the Upper Peninsula of Michigan, but it should work for almost everyone else.

 And SimpliSafe is always improving its equipment.
 It’s on its third generation of devices, and it just introduced a brand-new Smart Alarm Indoor Camera with built-in AI that can distinguish between people and pets — pretty handy for eliminating false alarms.